saarimz/react-expensify-app/README.md

 # React Expensify App

-An app that simulates Expensify functionality written in React and Redux.
+An expense tracker written in React and Redux.